C API Extension Support for Free Threading

 Memory Allocation APIs

 Python's memory management C API provides functions in three different allocation domains: "raw", "mem", and "object".
 For thread-safety, the free-threaded build requires that only Python objects are allocated using the object domain, and that all Python object are allocated using that domain.
-This differes from the prior Python versions, where this was only a best practice and not a hard requirement.
+This differs from the prior Python versions, where this was only a best practice and not a hard requirement.

 備註